-- O1 Retain and supplement the existing awnings in the designated areas shown in the control drawings. - O2 Encourage consistent awning design throughout the centre.
+- 01 Retain and supplement the existing awnings in the designated areas shown in the control drawings. - 02 Encourage consistent awning design throughout the centre.

-- C1 Development must provide continuous awnings to street frontages as indicated on the control drawings, Section 5.5.5-5.5.11. - C2 Awning cover should be within 5° of horizontal, with a minimum soffit height of 3.2m. - C3 The awning design should provide protection from sun and rain and be integrated with the building's architectural resolution. - C4 Where no awnings are indicated on the control drawings, Section 5.5.5.5.11-the building entrances must have generous cover. - C5 Canvas blinds along the outer edge of awnings may be used to provide sun shading to the east and west facades.
-No advertising is permitted, however business identification signage may be acceptable. - C6 Under awning lighting may be recessed into the soffit of the awning or wall mounted on the building.
+- mber 202 Development must provide continuous awnings to street frontages as indicated on the C1 control drawings, Section 5.5.5-5.5.11. - Awning cover should be within 5° of horizontal, with a minimum soffit height of ???m.
+C2 - C3 The awning design should provide protection from sun and rain and be integrated with the building's architectural resolution. - Where no awnings are indicated on the control drawings, Section 5.5.5.11-the building C4 entrances must have generous cover. - Canvas blinds along the outer edge of awnings may be used to provide sun shading to the C5 east and west facades.
+No advertising is permitted, however business identification signage may be acceptable. - C6 Under awning lighting may be recessed into the so fit of the awning or wall mounted on the building.